 There are 6569 records in the dataset used.

 Quaartz machine learning’s approach is an excellent forecasting method.
 It can provide accurate sales predictions and help understand the factors influencing sales.

 It poses the following sales and marketing question: Can daily sales be accurately predicted with machine learning?

 Sales forecasting is a crucial ingredient of every expanding retail business.
-Without precise forecast-based demand estimation processes in place, it becomes almost unmanageable to have the correct quantity of stock on hand at any given moment.
+Without a precise sales forecast system, it becomes almost unmanageable to have the correct quantity of stock on hand at any given moment.

 Too many products in the warehouse mean more money strapped in inventory, and not enough could result in out-of-stocks — and drive customers to use solutions from your competitors.

-Not only does the sales manager obtain an accurate forecast, but TADA makes it possible to understand the rationale behind this sales forecast.
-And here, TADA is full of common sense.
+Not only does the sales manager obtain an accurate forecast, but Quaartz makes it possible to understand the rationale behind this sales forecast.
+And here, Quaartz is full of common sense.
 The number of customers entering the store is by far the most important influencing factor.